 How would you respond if someone asked you the following?
 “We know that tech can be a challenging place for people with marginalized identities.
 What is your company doing to change that?
 What efforts is your company making to ensure that women, gender-nonconforming individuals, and people of color (for example) feel included in the workplace?”

 Equity is an approach that ensures everyone access to the same opportunities.
 Equity recognizes that advantages and barriers exist, and that, as a result, we all don’t all start from the same place.
-Equity is a process that begins by acknowledging that unequal starting place and continues to correct and address the imbalance.
+Equity is a process that begins by acknowledging that unequal starting place and makes a commitment to correct and address the imbalance.

 If we look at these studies, an “advantage” may be having a white-sounding name or being read as male within an inequitable hiring process.
 Having an African-American-sounding name or being perceived as female would in turn confirm a “barrier” to the individual within an inequitable process.
 Equitable processes seek to identify these imbalances and then create processes where the disparate outcomes wouldn’t exist.